 You can tune the settings for Histogram normalization to make the RGB images in Breeze work best for you.
 You do this by changing parameters in a project’s Project options.

-After changing settings, existing data is not re-computed automatically, so to update existing images, you have trigger this manually by using the Set RGB Bands functionality as described above.
+After changing settings, existing data is not re-computed automatically, so to update existing images, you must trigger this manually by using the Set RGB Bands functionality as described above.

 Note that you don’t have change the bands you use, simply trigger the dialog and click OK to recompute the RGB image using the current Project option settings.